kiariendegwa/deep-reinforcement-learning-1/p2_continuous-control/Report.md

 # Summary
 This report is based on a DDPG algorithm for a continuous control task, whereby the goal is to teach a robot arm(with 2 d.o.f.) how to follow a randomly moving target.
-The final algorithm is based on the paper labelled, [Continuous control with Deep RL](https://arxiv.org/pdf/1509.02971.pdf).
+The final algorithm is based on the paper: [Continuous control with Deep RL](https://arxiv.org/pdf/1509.02971.pdf).
+The final algorithm that resulted in the following training graph was heavily based of the exercises within Udacity's Continuous Control section.

 # Learning Algorithm
 The main scripts employed are: